Bath Spa University: Campuses

-Newton Park
+Newton Park, Bath

 The Newton Park campus, to the west of Bath near the village of Newton St Loe, is the largest of the university's three main campuses.
-It is here that courses from all schools are taught, with the exception of art and design and most post-graduate courses.
+It is here that courses from all schools are taught, with the exception of art and design.
 The campus is in Newton Park, in grounds designed by English landscape architect Lancelot "Capability" Brown and leased from the Duchy of Cornwall.

 The campus has buildings from a mixture of ages.
 These include the Grade I listed Main House built between 1762 and 1765 by Stiff Leadbetter for Joseph Langton MP; the remnants of the 14th-century Newton St Loe Castle, a scheduled monument also with Grade I listed status; and Grade II* listed stable buildings, gardens and a walled garden.

-It is the university's only campus to have student accommodation on site, and is also home to the Students Union.
+It is the university's only campus to have student accommodation on site, and is also home to the Students' Union.
 The site has a lake, nature reserve, woodlands and arable farmland.
 The site underwent extensive development in the 2010s.